sourcefuse/automated-phone-alerts/README.md

 Create the amazon connect instance by following the aws proivded doc: https://docs.aws.amazon.com/connect/latest/adminguide/gettingstarted.html

 Step 2:
-Navigate to https://NAME-YOU-PROVIDED.awsapps.com/connect/contact-flows and import the connect-1 from the ConnectFlow folder and press save.
+Navigate to https://NAME-YOU-PROVIDED.awsapps.com/connect/contact-flows and import the connect-1 from the ConnectFlow folder, name this as connect-1 and press save.
 Please note the contact-flow id copy it from URL bar.
 Example url ends with contact-flow/25df8ad7-a765-4eebf-8200-82a92b3b342dc you need to copy numeric part "5df8ad7-a765-4eebf-8200-82a92b3b342dc"

 Step 3:
-Navigate to https://NAME-YOU-PROVIDED.awsapps.com/connect/contact-flows and import the connect-2 from the ConnectFlow folder and press save.
+Navigate to https://NAME-YOU-PROVIDED.awsapps.com/connect/contact-flows and import the connect-2 from the ConnectFlow folder, name this as connect-2 and press save.
 Please note the contact-flow id copy it from URL bar.
 Example url ends with contact-flow/25df8ad7-a765-4eebf-8200-82a92b3b342dc you need to copy numeric part "5df8ad7-a765-4eebf-8200-82a92b3b342dc"

 Step 4:
-Navigate to https://NAME-YOU-PROVIDED.awsapps.com/connect/contact-flows and import the connect-3 from the ConnectFlow folder and press save.
+Navigate to https://NAME-YOU-PROVIDED.awsapps.com/connect/contact-flows and import the connect-3 from the ConnectFlow folder, name this as connect-3 and press save.
 Please note the contact-flow id copy it from URL bar.
 Example url ends with contact-flow/25df8ad7-a765-4eebf-8200-82a92b3b342dc you need to copy numeric part "5df8ad7-a765-4eebf-8200-82a92b3b342dc"

 Step 5:
 Please note the instance id from the same url bar where the contact-flow is copied.
 Example instance/7cdce286-6fbf-4d62-bd91-b2fbb4e730fe/ copy the numeric part example 7cdce286-6fbf-4d42-bd31-b2fbb4e730fd.

 Step 6:
-Navigate to https://NAME-YOU-PROVIDED.awsapps.com/connect/numbers and claim a toll free number and note the number as well.
+Navigate to https://NAME-YOU-PROVIDED.awsapps.com/connect/numbers and claim a number and note the number as well.

+Step 7:
-###### Launch Solution Stack
+Launch Solution Stack
 [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=buildkite&templateURL=https://s3.amazonaws.com/aws-connect-sf-poc/main.yaml)

 ###### Solution Architecture